 Prior to joining the OECD, Ms Stone was a Senior Research Fellow at the Asian Development Bank Institute in Tokyo, a Research Manager at the Australian Productivity Commission in Melbourne and a Senior Analyst at the US Environmental Protection Agency in Washington DC.
 She also has experience working as a Financial Valuation Analyst in the private sector.

 A dual United-States Australian national, Ms Stone holds a PhD in International Economics and a Master’s Degree in Business Administration and Finance, both from Drexel University.

 Senior Economist, Head of the Regional Economic and Social Analysis Unit, ILO APAC

 Sara Elder is the Senior Economist and Head of the Regional Economic and Social Analysis (RESA) Unit in ILO's Regional Office for Asia and the Pacific in Bangkok.
 RESA oversees multi-country, multi-disciplinary and inter-sectoral research and policy analysis related to key issues and themes of relevance to the Decent Work Agenda and its implementation in Asia and the Pacific.
 Sara spent five years as Chief Technical Advisor on the ILO Work4Youth Project and more than ten years working in the area of labor market information and analysis in the Employment Trends Unit.
 She has written extensively on issues of labor market transitions of young people, labor market and employment trends.

-Jayant Menon, PhD is Visiting Senior Fellow at the ISEAS-Yusof Ishak Institute in Singapore, following his early retirement from the ADB, where he was Lead Economist in the Office of the Chief Economist.
+Dr. Menon joined the ISEAS – Yusof Ishak Institute in 2020 to continue his work on trade and development in the Asian region, following his early retirement from the ADB.
+His last post at the ADB was Lead Economist in the Office of the Chief Economist.